chinanf-boy/awesome-stars/README.md

 ## Others

+- [Resources-Front-End-Beginner](https://github.com/thedaviddias/Resources-Front-End-Beginner) - 💯 The most essential list of resources for Front-End beginners (🇺🇸 🇬🇧 & 🇫🇷)
 - [You-Dont-Know-JS](https://github.com/chinanf-boy/You-Dont-Know-JS) - 中文版 没有手动翻译 使用 translate-js
 - [awesome-electron](https://github.com/sindresorhus/awesome-electron) - Useful resources for creating apps with Electron
 - [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that *could* go in the head of your document